We’re here to help

 Here are some suggestions to help create a safe and dog-friendly home:

-Remove all breakable objects that your dog might reach
+• Remove all breakable objects that your puppy might reach – you’ll be surprised how resourceful they are

-When you collect your new dog from the breeder or animal shelter, check what diet they’re used to and when they get fed.
+When you collect your new puppy from the breeder or rescue shelter, check what diet they’re used to and when they get fed.

 Try sticking to that schedule for the first few days to avoid stomach problems.
 If you’re switching to a different brand of food, it’s best to do this gradually over a week or so.

-Some dogs find car trips stressful, so having them safely secured in a crate could make that first journey home easier.
+Some pups find car trips stressful, so having them safely secured in a crate could make that first journey home easier.

-If you’re bringing home a puppy, take them where they will go to toilet straight away.
-Spend some time there with them so they can relieve themselves and get used to the area.
+Once you get home, take your puppy somewhere where they can go to the toilet straight away.
+Spend some time with them there so they can relieve themselves and get used to the area.

-Once your new dog is home and settled, it’s time to introduce them to their new household members and other pets.
+Once your new puppy is home and settled, it’s time to introduce them to their new household members and other pets.

 Carefully handled introductions are likely to set the scene for future interactions as well as helping your dog settle into family life.